 A Word about C14 Dating

-One of the most popular methods in absolute age dating is the use of carbon 14 (carbon atoms with 14 neutrons in the nucleus).
+One of the most popular methods in absolute age dating is the use of carbon 14 (carbon atoms with 8 neutrons and 6 protons in the nucleus).
 Because of its wide use in archaeological studies and for historical objects, there is some misunderstanding that C14 dating is used very commonly in geology as well.
 Although this dating technique is not unheard of to date very young sediments, it is not commonly employed in most geologic studies.
 The half-life of C14 is only 5,730 years, meaning it is only useful on sediments younger than about 50,000 years.